9. HackRF One in Python

 last_idx = 0

-def rx_callback(buffer, buffer_length, valid_length): # this callback function always needs to have these three args
+def rx_callback(device, buffer, buffer_length, valid_length): # this callback function always needs to have these four args

 global samples, last_idx